Is My VPN Working? Here's How to Check

 2. Contact your VPN provider and let them know about the issue.
 It may be able to help you fix it or may have already fixed it in a recent update to its software.

-3. If you're still having trouble, or if you don't have access to a paid VPN service with support, try changing your DNS settings manually.
+3. If you're still having trouble or don't have access to a paid VPN service with support, try changing your DNS settings manually.

 How to check for WebRTC leaks